nginx/unit-docs/source/howto/source.rst

           .. warning::
              Unit 1.32 and later support the WebAssembly Component Model and WASI 0.2 APIs.
-             We recommend to use the new implementation.
+             We recommend using the new implementation.

           To build Unit with the `WebAssembly <https://webassembly.org>`__ language module,